 Perinatal Palliative Care

-The Woman’s Perinatal Palliative Care Program offers support for families facing difficult decisions when expecting a newborn with life-limiting conditions.
-Perinatal palliative care can begin at the moment of diagnosis and may continue through delivery and beyond.
+Woman's Perinatal Palliative Care program offers support for families when expecting a newborn with life-limiting conditions.

-Palliative care is an approach to care that includes symptom relief and pain management for the infant and supportive care for the parents.
-Individual care is based on parents’ wishes, spiritual and cultural beliefs.
-Palliative care may be the main focus of care or combined with cure-oriented care.
+- In the NICU, palliative care includes symptom relief and pain management for the infant and supportive care for the parents.
+Individual care is based on parents’ wishes as well as spiritual and cultural beliefs.

 - Woman’s perinatologists, neonatologists, nurses, social workers, pharmacists, nutritionists, chaplains and more work together to support patients and their families.

 - Adult patients diagnosed with cancer may also receive palliative care.
 The care team focuses on improving the patient's quality of life by relieving symptoms, pain and distress.
 The emphasis is on the person, not the disease.